Harnessing our people, skills and networks to support youth and community wellbeing

 Payroll giving

 Payroll giving enables all permanent and fixed term PwC employees to donate to the PwC Foundation directly from their monthly salary.
 It is that simple.
-Every dollar received goes to the primary schools who have adopted our Financial Literacy (FLiP) and/or Reading Programmes for practical educational needs.
+Every dollar received goes to the primary schools who have adopted our Aho Kōrero programme, for practical educational needs.

 Top up funding

-The PwC Foundation supports the charity work of our people by topping up any money they raise by 25%.
-Whether they are completing a sponsored run or walk, growing a moustache or holding a bake sale, the PwC Foundation will top up their donation to their chosen charity.
+The PwC Foundation supports the charity work of our people by topping up any money they raise by 50%.
+Whether they are completing a run or walk, growing a moustache or holding a bake sale, the PwC Foundation will top up their donation to their chosen charity in support of their fundraising efforts.

 PwC Foundation Champions Network